Euro sign: Design

-There were originally 32 proposed designs for a symbol for Europe's new common currency; the Commission short-listed these to ten candidates.
+There were originally 30 proposed designs for a symbol for Europe's new common currency; the Commission short-listed these to ten candidates.
 These ten were put to a public survey.
-After the survey had narrowed the original ten proposals down to two, it was up to the Commission to choose the final design.
+The President of the European Commission at the time (Jacques Santer) and the European Commissioner with responsibility for the euro (Yves-Thibault de Silguy) then chose the winning design.
 The other designs that were considered are not available for the public to view, nor is any information regarding the designers available for public query.
 The Commission considers the process of designing to have been internal and keeps these records secret.
 The eventual winner was a design created by a team of four experts whose identities have not been revealed.
-It is assumed that the Belgian graphic designer Alain Billiet was the winner and thus the designer of the euro sign.
+Gazet van Antwerpen has attributed the symbol to Belgian graphic designer Alain Billiet.

 The official story of the design history of the euro sign is disputed by Arthur Eisenmenger, a former chief graphic designer for the European Economic Community, who says he had the idea 25 years before the Commission's decision.

 The Commission specified a euro logo with exact proportions and colours (PMS Yellow foreground, PMS Reflex Blue background), for use in public-relations material related to the euro introduction.
 While the Commission intended the logo to be a prescribed glyph shape, type designers made it clear that they intended instead to adapt the design to be consistent with the typefaces to which it was to be added.

 Use on computers and mobile phones

-Generating the euro sign using a computer depends on the operating system and national conventions.
-Initially, some mobile phone companies issued an interim software update for their special SMS character set, replacing the less-frequent Japanese yen sign with the euro sign.
-Subsequent mobile phones have both currency signs.